樟宜机场 |சாங்கி விமானநிலையம்

 |East West Line|

-In addition, passengers can board free regular bus services at bus stops officially linked to Changi Airport station depending on the situation on the ground.
+In addition, passengers can board free regular bus services at Terminal 3 when activated.

 Passenger Usage Patterns